ucan-wg/spec/README.md

 Every resource type SHOULD have a canonical location where its revocations are kept.
 This list is non-exclusive, and revocation messages MAY be gossiped between peers in a network to share this information more quickly.

 It is RECOMMENDED that the canonical revocation store be kept at as close to (or inside) the resource it is about as possible.
-For example, the Webnative File System maintains a Merkle tree of revoked CIDs at a well-known path.
+For example, the WebNative File System maintains a Merkle tree of revoked CIDs at a well-known path.
 Another example is a centralized server could have an endpoint that lists the revoked UCANs by CID.

 Revocations MUST be irreversible.
 If the revocation was issued in error, a unique UCAN MAY be issued.
 This prevents confusion as the revocation moves through the network, and makes revocation stores append-only and highly amenable to caching.